dbrgn/django-messagegroups/README.md

 Install
 -------

-Copy the messagegroups folder to your project and add 'messagegroups' to your INSTALLED\_APPS setting.
+Copy the messagegroups folder to your project or install it into your pythonpath:

+    # python setup.py install

+Then add 'messagegroups' to your INSTALLED\_APPS setting.

 Usage
 -----